furnstahl/Physics-8820/LectureNotes/content/MCMC_sampling_I/lecture_08.md

 ## MCMC random walk and sampling example

-Look back at the notebook [](/notebooks/MCMC_sampling_I/MCMC-random-walk-and-sampling.ipynb).
+Look at the notebook [](/notebooks/MCMC_sampling_I/MCMC-random-walk-and-sampling.ipynb).
 Let's do some of the first part together.

 **Part 1:** Random walk in the $[-5,5]$ region.
 The proposal step is drawn from a normal distribution with zero mean and standard deviation `proposal_width`.